boborbt/T-Shifts/index.md

 ## Help needed

-If you would like to contribute, please head to: https://github.com/boborbt/T-Shifts
+If you would like to contribute, you can find the source code on [the github repository](https://github.com/boborbt/T-Shifts).